Diego-Urbina/verbio-tech-test/README.md

 I use an IParser interface.
 So it's possible to achieve other translations just using a new Parser, for example, an EmojiParser!

 ## Potential fixes and improvements
 I know there is a problem with the tokenizer method.
 I use whitespaces for spliting the string, and that's the reason because it doesn't split properly a word follows by other character.
 It doesn't detect "Five?" for example.
-I tried to use regex but I don't have enought time and I consider that is not the main purpose of the test
+I tried to use regex but I don't have enought time and I consider that is not the main purpose of the test.

+Use of test cases.
+There are some test that I have launched during the development, but I am not covering all functionalities with unit tests.
+It's a very good practice to do that, but I have used a new environment for me (VSCode under linux) and I needed to do some research.